mlpack/mlpack/doc/user/core/trees/binary_space_tree.md

  * Compute the mean value `m` of the points in dimension `d`.
  * Split in dimension `d`.
  * Points less than `m` will go to the left child.
- * Points greater than `m` will go to the right child.
+ * Points greater than or equal to `m` will go to the right child.

 In practice, the `MeanSplit` splitting strategy often results in a tree with fewer leaf nodes than `MidpointSplit`, because each split is more likely to be